rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

 -----

 Let’s consider a set of polygons representing tree canopies, and say that we want to compute each tree’s maximum height and its leaf area index (LAI).
 For this post I drew a set of polygons over tree canopies around [Soldier’s Circle](https://www.tclf.org/landscapes/soldiers-circle), a parkway in Buffalo, New York.
 The majority of these trees are American elms.
 I used Bing imagery as a reference.
-You can download the polygons in GeoJSON format [here](https://google.com). **TODO: make sure geojson's good, upload it to a "data" folder or something, and actually link to it**
+You can download the polygons in GeoJSON format [here](https://github.com/rolansen/rolansen.github.io/blob/main/data/canopy_polygons.geojson).

 <div style="text-align: center">
   <figure>